 Are CDs Worth It?

-CDs offer a safe way to invest your cash while earning more than your regular checking or savings account — some are currently paying over 5% APY
+CDs offer a safe way to invest your cash while earning more than your regular checking or savings account — some are currently paying over 4.5% APY (annual percentage yield).

 But are CDs worth it?

-CDs are deposit accounts that allow you to earn interest on a set deposit amount, but you lose access to your funds for a period of time.
-The amount of interest you can earn is typically correlated with the amount of time your funds are locked away.
+CDs are deposit accounts that allow you to earn interest on a set deposit amount — but you lose access to those funds for a set period.
+The amount of interest you can earn is typically correlated with how long your funds are locked away.

-Once the CD matures at the end of the term, you will receive your deposit back, plus interest earned within the CD as well.
+Once the CD matures at the end of the term, you will receive your deposit back, plus interest earned.
 You can choose to roll the funds into another CD or withdraw the funds.

 Pros of CDs

-CDs provide a way to grow your money without subjecting it to the inherent volatility of the stock market and offer several advantages for savers and investors.
+CDs provide a way to grow your money without subjecting it to the volatility of the stock market and offer several advantages.

 Risk-free returns

 CDs are seen as one of the safest investments.
-Outside of an early withdrawal, which would be subject to an early withdrawal penalty, you cannot lose money on a CD.
+Outside of an early withdrawal penalty, you can't lose money on a CD.
 Plus, your funds are protected with FDIC insurance — up to $250,000 for individual accounts and $500,000 for joint accounts.

 Higher rates

-CDs typically pay higher rates than any type of savings account.
+CDs typically pay higher rates than other savings accounts.
 This is because your funds are locked up for a while and the bank can use them to offer financial products to other customers.
-In return, CDs are now paying over 5% APY in many cases.
-This is a fantastic return with very little downside.
+In return, CDs are now paying over 4% APY in many cases.

 Lots of term options

-While CDs do lock your money away for a while, there are many CD term lengths and options to choose from.
+While CDs do lock your money away for a while, there are many term lengths to choose from.
 This lets you create a savings plan that works with your goals and still earns a healthy return.

 CDs laddering

 One strategy for maximizing CD returns is called the CD ladder.
 The idea is to buy multiple CDs with different term lengths to extend your returns over time.
-For example, you can buy 1-year, 2-year, 3-year, 4-year, and 5-year CDs, giving you access to your funds each year while earning a great return over a longer period of time.
+For example, you can buy 1-year, 2-year, 3-year, 4-year, and 5-year CDs, giving you access to your funds each year while earning a great return over a longer period.

 Cons of CDs

-While CDs are a great way to earn interest on funds you don’t need access to for a while, they also come with some drawbacks that potential investors should consider:
+While CDs are a great way to earn interest on funds you don’t need access to for a while, they also come with some drawbacks to consider.

 They are less liquid